 Duration: 7 hours, 40 minutes

 There are several direct flight options from Buenos Aires to El Calafate departing from both Aeroparque (AEP), the local airport, and Ezeiza International Airport (EZE), which takes at least an hour to reach from the city center.
-Flights take 3 hours and 15 minutes, and traveling to El Chaltén takes another 3 hours (depending on bus schedules and how you decide to travel).
+Flights take 3 hours and 15 minutes, and traveling to El Chaltén takes another three hours (depending on bus schedules and how you decide to travel).

 Learn more about traveling from Buenos Aires to El Chaltén.